Dal Lake: Houseboats and shikaras

 Houseboats and the Dal are widely associated with Srinagar and are nicknamed "floating palaces", built according to British customs.
 The houseboats are generally made from local cedar-wood and measure 24–38 m in length and 3–6 m in width and are graded in a similar fashion to hotels according to level of comfort.
 Many of them have lavishly furnished rooms, with verandas and a terrace to serve as a sun-deck or to serve evening cocktails.
 They are mainly moored along the western periphery of the lake, close to the lakeside boulevard in the vicinity of the Dal gate and on small islands in the lake.
 They are anchored individually, with interconnecting bridges providing access from one boat to the other.
 The kitchen-boat is annexed to the main houseboat, which also serves as residence of the boatkeeper and their family.

 Each houseboat has an exclusive shikara for ferrying guests to the shore.
 A shikara is a small paddled taxi boat, often about 15 ft long) and made of wood with a canopy and a spade shaped bottom.
 It is a cultural symbol of the Kashmir valley, used not only for ferrying visitors but also for the vending of fruits, vegetables and flowers; for fishing and for harvesting aquatic vegetation.
 All gardens in the lake periphery and houseboats anchored in the lake are approachable through shikaras.
 The boats are often navigated by one or two boatmen, can seat about six people and have heavily cushioned seats and backrests to provide comfort.
 The shikara is also used to provide for other sightseeing options in the valley, notably a cruise along the Jhelum River, passing by the famous seven bridges of the city and the backwaters en route.

 Floating Post Office

 The floating post office cum Museum at Dal Lake was inaugurated in 2011 by Omar Abdullah, the then Chief Minister of the state of Jammu and Kashmir.
 It is located on the western edge of Dal Lake.
 It was called Nehru Park post office before 2011.
 The place will also have a philately museum.
 Postcards can be bought from Ghat no -1, Budiyar Chowk, and the floating Post Office puts a postage stamp on it.

+"Dal Pari," a floating Mobile Medical Unit was started by Borderless World Foundation.
+This service started in the year 2023.